thenocturnaldevgypsy/bootstrap-coded-templates/README.md

 ## ![SECTION Get in Touch](https://custom-icon-badges.demolab.com/badge/-Get%20in%20Touch-2471AE?logo=pencil&logoColor=white&labelColor=2471AE)
 I'd love to hear your thoughts on the project and get your suggestions.
 Feel free to [create new issue](https://github.com/thenocturnaldevgypsy/gypsyshards-bootstrap-template-linkinbio/issues/new) on this repo or you can also contact me by [creating a new discussion](https://github.com/thenocturnaldevgypsy/thenocturnaldevgypsy/discussions/new?category=ask-me-anything-ama-and-q-a) at **💬 Ask Me Anything!
 (AMA and Q&A)** category under my GitHub Profile Repo's Discussions.

+We would love to hear your thoughts on this project and get your suggestions and feedbacks (especially if you used it!).
+You can contact the maintainers in this project's [discussions](https://github.com/thenocturnaldevgypsy/bootstrap-coded-templates/discussions) section.
+- 📣 [Announcements & Updates](https://github.com/thenocturnaldevgypsy/bootstrap-coded-templates/discussions/categories/announcements-updates) : Announcements, updates and roadmaps from maintainers.
+- 💡 [Ideas + Community Vote!](https://github.com/thenocturnaldevgypsy/bootstrap-coded-templates/discussions/categories/ideas-community-vote) : Share ideas for new features and let the community vote for it!
+- 🎉 [IN ACTION!
+Show and Tell!](https://github.com/thenocturnaldevgypsy/bootstrap-coded-templates/discussions/categories/in-action-show-and-tell) : If you have a particularly cool way of using this project/repo, show it off by sharing it here!
+- 💬 [Q & A](https://github.com/thenocturnaldevgypsy/REPONAME/bootstrap-coded-templates/categories/q-a) :  Ask the maintainers about... anything you want.
+Ask questions.
+Receive answers.

+Also, feel free to contact me (author) by [creating a new discussion](https://github.com/thenocturnaldevgypsy/thenocturnaldevgypsy/discussions/new?category=ask-me-anything-ama-and-q-a) at **💬 Ask Me Anything!
+(AMA and Q&A)** category under my GitHub Profile Repo's Discussions.